TheGreatTreatsby/Approx-SAMPLE/README.md

 ### 🔬 Our Exploration on Approx SAMPLE and SAMPLE

-We leverage **Approx SAMPLE** to iteratively upgrade the baseline ([ResNet18 + MMD](https://github.com/TheGreatTreatsby/SAMPLE_MMD)) from previous work.
+We leverage **Approx SAMPLE** to iteratively upgrade the baseline ([ResNet18 + MMD](https://github.com/TheGreatTreatsby/SAMPLE_MMD)) from our previous work.
 One of our evolved versions inserts a **Gradient Reversal Layer (GRL)** after the last two convolutional blocks to deliberately confuse cross-domain feature distributions.
 The model architecture is illustrated below:

 <div align=center>
   <img src="resnet18+MMD+GRL.png" width="600"/>